Crane Tree Removal Cost (2026)

 When Do You Need a Crane for Tree Removal?

-A crane is not always necessary.
-Here are the situations where it is the right — and sometimes the only — approach:
+A crane is not always the answer.
+Here is when it is the right one, and sometimes the only one.

 1. Dead Trees Near Structures

-Dead wood is unpredictable.
-A dead tree next to your house cannot be safely climbed in many cases — the limbs are brittle and can break under a climber's weight.
-A crane lifts sections straight up and away without anything falling toward the structure.
-This is the most common crane scenario we see across Billerica, Chelmsford, and Tewksbury.
+Dead wood does not read the plan.
+A dead tree next to your house often cannot be climbed safely — the limbs are brittle and snap under a climber's weight.
+A crane lifts sections straight up and away, with nothing falling toward the house.
+This is the most common crane call we get across Billerica, Chelmsford, and Tewksbury.

 2. Zero Drop Zone